top of page

 I was on a large stage, in an impressive theater in Las Vegas with two giant 40’ video screens.
 The setting was perfect with over 500 people in the audience.
 Fifteen minutes into my program EVERYTHING went black; I’m talking totally black, where you couldn’t see your hand right in front of your face.
 No one had a clue what had happened.
 I thought it may have just been a power surge, and everything would come back on in a few moments.
 Not a chance.
 I didn’t know it at the time … but it was a major power outage that knocked out four city blocks in Vegas for 90 minutes.

-The only thing we had in the theater were emergency lights and the red emergency exit signs.
-All audio and video support were gone … forget PowerPoint, lighted stage, microphone, or air-conditioning.
+The only things we had in the theater were emergency lights and the red emergency exit signs.
+All audio and video support was gone … forget PowerPoint, lighted stage, microphone, or air-conditioning.
 We now went from a beautiful setting to a dark tomb.
 So, now what?
 How should I proceed?
 There was a theater full of eyes (dimly) watching and waiting for my next move.

 I don’t care what obstacles you face in life or business, there is but ONE RULE: Keep going.
 As Roy Bennett astutely put it: